This started off as an icicle craft inspired by Inner Child Fun that we extended in to a science lesson as well.

 On day 2, I prepared the following materials:

-I invited the kids to use the pipettes to suction up the blue liquid and drip it on to their icicles.
+I invited the kids to use the pipettes to suction up the blue liquid watercolor and drip it on to their icicles.

 Then we watched as the color slowly spread along the icicles, almost like magic.